CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 First Lien Credit Agreement is defined in the Preamble.

-First Lien Lenders means the “Lenders” under and as defined in the First Lien Loan Documents.
+First Lien Lenders means the “Lenders&rdquo; under and as defined in the First Lien Loan Documents.

 First Lien Loan Documents means

-x1.sec=the First Lien Credit Agreement and the “Loan Documents” defined in the First Lien Credit Agreement,
+x1.sec=the First Lien Credit Agreement and the “Loan Documents&rdquo; defined in the First Lien Credit Agreement,

 x2.sec=each other agreement, document, or instrument providing for, evidencing, guaranteeing, or securing an Obligation under the First Lien Credit Agreement,

 x3.sec=any other document or instrument executed or delivered at any time in connection with Borrower’s Obligations under the First Lien Credit Agreement, including any guaranty of or grant of Collateral to secure such Obligations, and any intercreditor or joinder agreement to which holders of First Lien Obligations are parties, and

-x4.sec=each other agreement, document, or instrument providing for, evidencing, guaranteeing, or securing any DIP Financing provided by or consented to in writing by the First Lien Lenders and deemed consented to by the Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing,” to the extent effective at the relevant time[, provided that any such documents or instruments to which any First Lien Claimholder is a party in connection with a DIP financing (other than a DIP financing deemed consented to by Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing ”) will not be deemed First Lien Loan Documents unless so designated in writing by First Lien Agent].
+x4.sec=each other agreement, document, or instrument providing for, evidencing, guaranteeing, or securing any DIP Financing provided by or consented to in writing by the First Lien Lenders and deemed consented to by the Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing,&rdquo; to the extent effective at the relevant time[, provided that any such documents or instruments to which any First Lien Claimholder is a party in connection with a DIP financing (other than a DIP financing deemed consented to by Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing &rdquo;) will not be deemed First Lien Loan Documents unless so designated in writing by First Lien Agent].

 First Lien Obligations is defined in section 1.3(a).